 - The ThermoFlask model pictured above includes a removable silicone sleeve for protection against scratches, dents, and thuds when placing the bottle down

 - Both bottles have a powder coat finish, and the Hydro Flask has a lot more colors available

 - Warranty: Both bottles offer a lifetime warranty against manufacturer defects in materials and/or workmanship

 The big question is how do they perform?
 Why does the ThermoFlask cost considerably less?
-We answered these questions by performing a deep dive into the current reviews.

 In the battle of ThermoFlask vs Hydro Flask, who is the winner?
 The winner is...